WHITE-HAT999/testtttt/README.md

 			},
 			{
 				name = 'Now Playing Notifications',
-				description = 'When active, Sirius will notify you when the next song in your Music queue plays.', settingType = 'Boolean',
+				description = 'When active, Contro will notify you when the next song in your Music queue plays.', settingType = 'Boolean',
 				current = true,